awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/granting-permissions-for-mediaconvert-to-access-encrypted-s3-buckets.md

 When you [enable Amazon S3 default encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html#bucket-encryption-how-to-set-up), Amazon S3 automatically encrypts your objects as you upload them\.
 You can optionally choose to use AWS Key Management Service \(KMS\) to manage the master key\.
 This is called SSE\-KMS encryption\.

-If you enable SSE\-KMS default encryption on the buckets that hold your AWS Elemental MediaConvert input or output files, you must [add inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) to your MediaConvert service role\.
+If you enable SSE\-KMS default encryption on the buckets that hold your AWS Elemental MediaConvert input or output files, you must [add inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) to your IAM service role\.
 Otherwise, MediaConvert can't read your input files or write your output files\.
 Grant these permissions:
 + If your input bucket has SSE\-KMS default encryption, grant `kms:Decrypt`\.
 + If your output bucket has SSE\-KMS default encryption, grant `kms:GenerateDataKey`\.